Why Amazon Sellers Should Consider Selling on Walmart.com in 2021

 The Walmart shopper doesn’t need to have a membership to take advantage of Walmart’s marketplace benefits like speedy shipping, so overall you’ll be reaching a different audience and shopper avatar.

 Like with Amazon, you can link up your Walmart and Shopify inventory, and import listing updates and live inventory tracking between platforms.

 A couple of unique features this integration offers are:

 Partial order shipment: If a customer orders multiple items but you only have certain ones in stock, you sell those and the rest of the order is passed to other sellers who can fulfill the remaining items (as long as you had the buy box for that purchase of course).

 Cross-platform listing editing: You can upload and “transfer” SKUs and listings between the two platforms, then edit them separately.

 Don’t put all your eggs in one basket

 Do you currently sell on Walmart.com’s marketplace?
-Share your insights and experiences in the comments or on our Helium 10 Users Facebook group!
+Share your insights and experiences in the comments below or in our new Helium 10 Winning with Walmart group!